hav0kinho/hav0kinho/README.md

   <br/>
   <br/>

   👨‍💻 In addition to back-end and front-end systems, I'm also an enthusiast of game development.
-Currently, my focus is on creating Full-Stack web-based systems, especially on the Back-end usign NodeJS.
+Currently, my focus is on creating Full-Stack web-based systems, especially on the Back-end using NodeJS.
   <br/>

   🎓 I'm pursuing a degree in Computer Education at UFRPE (Federal Rural University of Pernambuco).